JokerQyou/vtools/README.md

 # Project structure

-This is a pretty standard tauri app based on the official Tauri + React + Typescript template.
+This is a pretty standard tauri app based on the official Tauri + Svelte + Typescript template.

 - `src` contains the UI code.
-It's React + Typescript
+It's Svelte + Typescript
 - `src-tauri` contains the native part.
 It's a standard Rust project.

 # Dev & release